 One of the more unique features of the chemistry undergraduate program at Rice includes research opportunities that allow students access to our state-of-the-art-facilities and instrumentation.
 We also take pride in the quality of our undergraduate classes and encourage our faculty to implement various styles of teaching.
 Group discussions, team discussions and/or interactive lectures play crucial roles in our effective teaching methods.

-Please navigate through the tabs on the left to learn more about our undergraduate program or download the Fall 2015 Undergraduate Advising Booklet to learn more.
+Please navigate through the tabs on the left to learn more about our undergraduate program or download the Spring 2016 Undergraduate Advising Booklet to learn more.

 Follow Rice Chemistry!